How to treat a Fever: Everything you need to know

 - heart stroke; and

-According to this article, seizures can sometimes be observed in very young children especially those with a family history of febrile seizures.
+And seizures can sometimes be observed in very young children especially those with a family history of febrile seizures.
 This is because their bodies are sensitive to the sudden change in body temperature and while this is a viable concern it should be a concern for those with a family medical history of febrile seizures.
 Also, using medication won’t prevent a seizure from occurring.

 Seizures, however, do not cause brain damage or even lead to epilepsy.
 More on that below.